+Federal Motor Carrier Safety Administration

-Federal Highway Administration Mandated Drug and Alcohol
+Mandated Drug and Alcohol

 Testing Program

-The Board of Directors directs the superintendent to establish programs and procedures as mandated by and in accordance with Federal Motor Carrier Safety Administration (FMCSA) controlled substances and alcohol testing rules.
+The superintendent will establish programs and procedures as mandated by with the Federal Motor Carrier Safety Administration (FMCSA) controlled substances, including marijuana (cannabis), and alcohol testing rules.

 Prohibited alcohol and controlled substance-related conduct: The following alcohol and controlled substance-related activities are prohibited by the district for drivers required to possess a commercial driver's license (CDL) as part of their job responsibilities.
-Violations shall result in appropriate corrective action ranging from removal from the performance of safety-sensitive functions up to and including discharge.

-Reporting for duty or remaining on duty to perform safety-sensitive functions while having an alcohol concentration in excess of the standard set by the FMCSA, 0.04 or greater.
+Reporting for duty or remaining on duty to perform safety-sensitive functions while having an alcohol concentration in excess of the standard set by the FMCSA.

-Being on duty or operating a vehicle while the driver possesses alcohol.
+Being on duty or operating a vehicle while the driver possesses alcohol or controlled substances in any amount.

 Using alcohol while performing safety-sensitive functions.